root-project/web/install/index.md

 Users with a CERN computing account can simply connect to `lxplus.cern.ch` via SSH and start `root`: the latest stable version is installed as a normal system package.

+Note that certain features (e.g. multi-threading capabilities) are not available on `lxplus.cern.ch` (or, equivalently, `lxplus7.cern.ch`) due to incompatible versions of certain ROOT dependencies on CentOS7.
+You can use `lxplus8.cern.ch` to get access to CentOS8, where this limitation is not present.

 # Build from source

 In case no other installation method is available, or if you want full control over the options ROOT is built with,